-A few small updates to how you merchandise your class can make a big impact on how many students discover it and enroll.
+A few small updates to how you merchandise your class can make a big impact on how many students discover it.

 Class merchandising is a small but important step in creating a successful class.
-A few details on how you package up your class can go a long way in ensuring Skillshare students discover it on the platform and feel excited to enroll.
+A few details on how you package up your class can go a long way in ensuring Skillshare students discover it on the platform and feel excited to watch your class.
 Get your class discovered by following these five simple tips on merchandising:

 1. Add a Clear and Creative Title